Who is the Minister of Tourism in Saudi Arabia? | eTurboNews | Travel Industry News

 This tourism minister was able to position Saudi Arabia from a mostly unknown and new travel and tourism destination into the center of global tourism.

-Formed at the beginning of the COVID pandemic, the Ministry of Tourism of Saudi Arabia always worked within unchartered territory.
+Formed at the beginning of the COVID pandemic, the Ministry of Tourism of Saudi Arabia always worked within an unchartered territory.

 While most countries and long-established tourism ministers in the world were struggling to keep tourism relevant, Saudi Arabia made history by bringing the world together.
 Saudi Arabia is setting one new trend after another, also by inviting the private sector to play an important part in the political process.